Ayosamlove/mapty-app/README.md

 # mapty-app

-Geolocation app that tracks your real life workout locations
+Geolocation app that tracks your real life workout locations using the Geolocation API